savvystrider/savvystrider.github.io/docs/what-is-a-github-repository.md

     You can also click on the `+` button at the top of the page or click on the green **Create a new repository** button.

 This takes you directly to the **Create a new repository** page.

-1. Start with a **Repository template** (optional).
+You have the option to use a **Repository template**.
 If you use a template, your new repository will include the contents of the template.

 2. Choose an **Owner** of the repository.
 This is populated by default.
 3. Create a short **Repository Name**.
 4. Include a short description of your repository (optional).